chriswon98/chriswon98.github.io/projects/project-1.md

   <img class="ui image" src="../images/esri.jpg">
 </div>

-The City and County of Honolulu's Pookela Internship program places college students in various departments within the city government and pair those students with several mentors within that department.
-As part of the City and County of Honolulu's Pookela internship program, I worked on several projects to use Python automation to improve the planning of projects and events for the various departments within the city government.
+The City and County of Honolulu's Pookela Internship program places college students in various departments within the city government and pairs those students with mentors from that department.
+As part of the Pookela Class of 2019, I worked on several projects with the Department of Information Technology, Geographic Information Systems Division.
+The final project I finished during my internship was a new service for the Lokahi application.

-For this project, I was the lead programmer who was responsible for programming the various capabilities of the mouse.
-I started by programming the basics, such as sensor polling and motor actuation using interrupts.
-From there, I then programmed the basic PD controls for the motors of the mouse.
-The PD control the drive so that the mouse would stay centered while traversing the maze and keep the mouse driving straight.
-I also programmed basic algorithms used to solve the maze such as a right wall hugger and a left wall hugger algorithm.
-From there I worked on a flood-fill algorithm to help the mouse track where it is in the maze, and to map the route it takes.
-We finished with the fastest mouse who finished the maze within our college.
+Lokahi is an application developed at the City and County using ArcGIS.
+Produced by Esri, ArcGIS is a geographic information system software used to create maps, compile geographic data, analyze mapped information, sharing/discovering geographic information, and managing geographic information in a databse.
+Esri also included a custom Python library (arcpy) with the software.

+My new service was to create a Python service that automatically checked the project data from several agencies within the City and County of Honolulu and determine if proposed future projects conflicted with other present/future projects.
+For example, the Board of Water Supply planned a major water main replacement in front of Ala Moana shopping center on the first week of July next year.
+Also at the same time, the Department of Transportation Services wanted to install new Bike Shelters in front of Ala Moana shopping center.

+Using the functions within the arcpy library, the Python analyze for spatial (same location) and time conflicts and store that information into the geodatabase.
+It would then run through that data and send out emails to the supervisors of those projects to warn them that there is a potential conflict with another city project.

 I am legally not allowed to provide the code as it is property of the City and County of Honolulu.
 The following is an example of how Python was used with [ArcGIS](https://pro.arcgis.com/en/pro-app/tool-reference/analysis/spatial-join.htm).